×

 Care of Cleistocactus and Sapodilla

-Care of Cleistocactus and Sapodilla include pruning, fertilizers, watering etc. Cleistocactus pruning is done No pruning needed, Remove damaged leaves, Remove dead branches and Remove dead leaves and Sapodilla pruning is done Pinch or prune as they grow to promote branching and bushiness.
+Care of Cleistocactus and Sapodilla include pruning, fertilizers, watering etc. Cleistocactus pruning is done Remove damaged leaves, Remove dead branches and Remove dead leaves and Sapodilla pruning is done Pinch or prune as they grow to promote branching and bushiness.
 In summer Cleistocactus needs Lots of watering and in winter, it needs Average Water.
 Whereas, in summer Sapodilla needs Lots of watering and in winter, it needs Average Water.